Second Battle of Maryang-san: Action

 The PVA first launched a large scale bombardment of the area, including rockets, on the night of 5 November.
 The barrage lasted 15 hours.
 The barrage was then followed up by a human wave attack of massed PVA troops, and the British were overrun.
 Some troops established a fighting withdrawal, and PVA troops captured the hill, taking British prisoners.
 The hill was defended by 400 British troops, but attacked by three battalions.

 Private Bill Speakman was awarded Britain's Victoria Cross at this battle for his bravery.
-Speakman had been conveying a supply of grenades to the British troops, on the left hand side of the hill.
+Speakman had been conveying a supply of grenades to the British troops, on a ridge known as Hill 217 in Marysang-san.
 When the PVA attacked, Speakman took it on his own initiative to gather 6 men, and then began throwing grenades at the PVA.
 He engaged the enemy with grenades and guns, making repeated charges against them in different directions.
 When the men ran out of grenades, they began throwing bottles and metal tea pots from the kitchen supply.
 This gave time for his unit to withdraw.
 Even while wounded in the leg, he continued to charge at the PVA.